nobody-famous/aoc-ocaml/README.md

 For part 2, it's a little more complicated.
 My input only had one invalid candidate for part 1, but close to 200 for part 2.

 I'm still certain there's a mathy way to calculate most of part 1, but my solution runs in under 1 ms already so I see no reason to try to optimize it further.
 I'm not sure if the mathy approach would work for part 2.

+### Day 5

+This was just more Intcode machine updates.
+Added support for pointers and conditional jumps.
+Important stuff, but not too compilcated.

+### Day 6

+The input ends up being a tree.
+I didnt' create a proper tree structure.
+OCaml's hash table implementation lets you store multiple values for the same key with lookup returning the most recent.
+There's also a lookup_all function that returns all of them.
+I made use of that to store all the child nodes for each node.

+Part 1 wanted to count the total number of orbits.
+This simply involved walking the tree and having the parent add one to each child before continuing down the tree.
+After all the nodes had their counts, summing them all up gave the desired answer.

+Part 2 wanted to know the minimum jumps between two nodes.
+I did this by walking the tree to get the path to the two requested nodes.
+After stripping off the common part of the paths, the count of remaining nodes between the two gives the answer.

+### Day 7

+This was using the Intcode machine for something a little more interesting.
+It asked to chain a series of machines together so that the output from one is given as the input to the next.

+The first part wasn't bad because it only went one time through the chain.
+The second part, though, exposed several issues I had with my implementation as well as issues with using immutable data.
+I had a lot of bugs caused by earlier design decisions that ended up not working out and had to be redone, as well as times when I didn't handle the immutable stuff right and kept losing updates.

+This one ended up taking me forever, primarily because it exposed some of my shortcomings with using OCaml.
+It was a good learning experience, though.